anandts88/ember-validator/README.md

   * `exludeRange`: An array of lower and upper bound, and values within this range is excluded.
   * `include` - An array of values that are excluded
   * `includeRange` - An array of lower and upper bound, and values within this range is excluded.
+  * `message` - Error message returned when validation fails.

 ##### Messages #####
+  If you want to override message of individual rule.

   * `exclude`:  Error message returned when exclude validation fails.
   * `exludeRange`: Error message returned when exludeRange validation fails.
   * `include` - Error message returned when include validation fails.